Bad News for South African Passport Holders: Travel Just Got Harder

 South Africa’s passport just lost some of its shine.
 In the latest Henley & Partners rankings, the country dropped out of the top 50 most powerful passports in the world.
 Now it sits at number 51, just between Qatar and Belize.
 That means fewer places you can visit without a visa.

-Why is this happening?
-Well, South Africa lost visa-free access to Nigeria, and other countries are making it harder for South Africans to visit without extra paperwork.
+South Africa lost visa-free access to Nigeria, and other countries are making it harder for South Africans to visit without extra paperwork.
 It’s a bit like your favorite store suddenly asking for a membership card—annoying, but you have to play by the rules.

 Can I Travel to South Africa on an Expired South African Passport?